Developer’s guide to multi-agent patterns in ADK

 Sometimes you don’t need a chain; you need a decision‑maker.
 In this pattern, a central, intelligent agent acts as a dispatcher.
 It analyzes the user’s intent and routes the request to the specialist agent best suited for the job.

-Typical use‑case: complex customer‑service bots that need to route a user to a “Billing” specialist or a “Tech Support” specialist.
+Ideal for complex customer‑service bots where you might need to send a user to a “Billing” specialist for invoice issues versus a “Tech Support” specialist for troubleshooting.

 This relies on LLM‑driven delegation.
 Define a parent CoordinatorAgent and provide a list of specialist sub_agents.
-ADK’s AutoFlow mechanism transfers execution based on the descriptions you provide for the children.
+ADK’s AutoFlow mechanism takes care of the rest, transferring execution based on the descriptions you provide for the children.

 # ADK Pseudocode